woods valldata

 3. Prizes

-High profile prize draws combined with healthy media budgets have shown that unique prizes can have value within different audiences.
-So whilst cash pounds are still the most versatile prize for any winner, what ways are there to provide alternative prize types, or ignite the fires of ambition around what the money could be spent on?
+High-profile prize draws combined with healthy media budgets have shown that unique prizes can have value within different audiences.
+Whilst cash pounds are still the most versatile prize for any winner, what ways are there to provide alternative prize types, or ignite the fires of ambition around what the money could be spent on?

 4. Acquisition (or attraction)

 To grow our prize-led programmes, we need to get more people to play.
 Often called acquisition, we wonder whether this should actually be more about attraction.
 Acquisition suggests that players are brought in regardless of whether they’re right for our charity.
-Attraction suggests that they are positively motivated to play and to support our given cause.
-This would suggest they will play for longer, and potentially go on to support in other ways.
+Attraction suggests that they are positively motivated to play and to support our given cause so they’ll play for longer, and potentially go on to support your charity in other ways.

 5. Retention (or engagement)